gumslone/gum_hls/README.md

 # gum_hls

-I have created an app for owncloud 9.0.2 its in early development stage, but most important features are working fine, this app adds a HLS streaming capability to your owncloud storage, you can play almost any type of video like avi, mkv in your browser, ffmpeg converts the videos to web playable format.
+I have created an app for owncloud 9.0.2 which is in early development stage, but most important features are working fine, this app adds a HLS streaming capability to your owncloud storage, you can play almost any type of video like avi, mkv in your browser, ffmpeg converts the videos to web playable format.